WVBN (FM): Move to New York City, switch to urban AC

 WNBM's primary competition was WBLS, New York City's heritage urban adult contemporary outlet.
 The station served as the New York affiliate for the Tom Joyner Morning Show and D.L.
 Hughley's afternoon program, both of which were distributed by Urban One-owned Reach Media.
 The station was generally unsuccessful, and an afterthought entirely in the New York ratings overall.

 Throughout 2019, Cumulus began to withdraw from the New York market in earnest to pay down debts from its 2018 bankruptcy, selling WPLJ to the Educational Media Foundation, WNSH to Entercom, and WABC to John Catsimatidis's Red Apple Media; after the WABC sale announcement, Cumulus stated that WNBM would be divested as well.
-WNBM's AM sister station, WFAS, ran automated as a CBS Sports Radio affiliate until converting to an HD Radio-only broadcast in May 2021, also carrying an all-automated format, this time of Cumulus conservative talk radio hosts which otherwise do not have a New York home, in addition to a delayed broadcast of The Rich Eisen Show featuring the NFL Network host.
+WNBM's AM sister station, WFAS, ran automated as a CBS Sports Radio affiliate until converting to an HD Radio-only broadcast in May 2021, also carrying an all-automated conservative talk format; WFAS permanently ceased operations in October 2024.

-On November 8, 2019, WNBM, in anticipation of a future sale, ceased live programming and became fully automated, terminating its remaining airstaff in the process.
-With the COVID-19 pandemic effectively ensuring a sale would not occur in the near future, the station added the Westwood One-distributed, Atlanta-based Rick & Sasha program to mornings in late April 2020.
+In anticipation of a future sale, WNBM ceased live programming on November 8, 2019, and became fully automated, terminating its remaining airstaff in the process.
+With the COVID-19 pandemic effectively ensuring a sale would not occur in the near future, the station added the Westwood One-distributed, Atlanta-based Rick & Sasha program to mornings in late April 2020 to replace Joyner, who retired at the end of 2019.
 Rick & Sasha lasted a year on the station, as Cumulus canceled the program in April 2021.
-The Hughley program was eventually dropped as well, resulting in Westwood One's urban adult contemporary-formatted The Touch radio service, delivered via satellite, being heard in all time periods.
+The Hughley program was eventually dropped as well, resulting in Westwood One's urban adult contemporary–formatted The Touch radio service, delivered via satellite, being heard in all time periods.